Yamaha TDM850: History

 The TDM was arguably the first road-oriented "Adventure Sports" motorcycle.
 It was not intended as an off-road machine, but as a comfortable yet manoeuvrable all-rounder, rather like the Ducati Multistrada of later years.
-A TDM is too bulky and heavy for serious off-road work, but its long-travel suspension can cope with gravel tracks.

 The TDM's engine was derived from the Paris Dakar winning Yamaha XTZ 750 Super Tenere.
 Yamaha intended to create a motorcycle capable of handling European mountain roads and coping with rougher road surfaces.
 The TDM's upright riding position seemed radical in its day.

 The TDM was imported into the United States for only two years, 1992 and 1993.
 It was never a big seller in the United Kingdom nor at first in The Netherlands, but sales were strong in other European countries, particularly in France, Germany and Greece..

 In 1996, instead of the previous 360 engine Yamaha released the Mk II TDM with updated bodywork and a 270° firing order engine that was shared with the TRX850, they also shared the same transmission.
 This new engine was first seen in 1995, when Yamaha introduced its TRX850 in Japan.

 Although early models came with no fuel gauge and a reserve fuel tap, beginning in 1999, Yamaha replaced the temperature gauge on the dashboard with a fuel gauge.

 Successor

 In 2001 the TDM850 was succeeded by the TDM 900, a more powerful bike with a similar concept to the 850.
-The TDM900 featured new bodywork, a diamond-shaped alloy frame, a 6-speed gearbox, fuel-injection, R1-derived brakes, a reduced dry weight of 190 kg, a larger-capacity 900cc engine, and slightly wider tyres (160 rear, 120 front).
+The TDM900 featured new bodywork, a diamond-shaped alloy frame, a 6-speed gearbox, fuel-injection, R1-derived brakes, a reduced dry weight of 190 kg, a larger-capacity 900 cc engine, and slightly wider tyres (160 mm rear, 120 mm front).
 It has a 2-position trip meter, a digital clock, and digital fuel meter.
 ABS was available as an option.
 The engine has a maximum power output of 84.8 hp @ 7,500 rpm and torque 65.49 lbft @ 7,500 rpm (claimed).